Is Boiling Water a Chemical Change? Understanding the Subtleties of Phase Transitions

 Is the Chemical Composition Altered?
 The Key to the Answer

 The crucial point here is that while the physical state of water changes dramatically during boiling, the chemical composition remains unchanged.
+No new molecules are formed, and no existing molecules are broken down into their constituent elements.
 Each water molecule (H₂O) retains its two hydrogen atoms and one oxygen atom throughout the entire process.
-No new molecules are formed, and no existing molecules are broken down into their constituent elements.
 The water molecules are simply moving further apart and more freely.

 Understanding Intermolecular Forces: The Driving Force Behind Phase Changes

 The behavior of water during boiling is directly related to the intermolecular forces present between its molecules.
 These are relatively weak forces of attraction that exist between molecules, distinct from the strong covalent bonds within a water molecule.
-In liquid water, these intermolecular forces (primarily hydrogen bonds) hold the molecules relatively close together.
+Practically speaking, in liquid water, these intermolecular forces (primarily hydrogen bonds) hold the molecules relatively close together.
 As heat is added, the molecules gain kinetic energy, overcoming these forces and transitioning into the gaseous phase where the intermolecular forces are significantly weaker.

-It's important to differentiate between the strong covalent bonds within a water molecule (which are not broken during boiling) and the weaker intermolecular forces between water molecules (which are overcome during boiling).
+make sure to differentiate between the strong covalent bonds within a water molecule (which are not broken during boiling) and the weaker intermolecular forces between water molecules (which are overcome during boiling).
 The disruption of intermolecular forces is a characteristic of physical changes, not chemical changes.

 The Role of Temperature and Pressure: Influencing the Boiling Point